DataNerdss/Automobile_Sales_Analysis_Project/README.md

 3. How do pricing strategies, as indicated by variables like "PRICEEACH" and "MSRP," impact sales volumes?
 4. What is the distribution of customers across different regions or countries?
 Are there any geographical trends in sales performance?

-5. Are there any notable relationships between sales quantities and other variables, such as "QUANTITYORDERED" or "ORDERLINENUMBER"?
-6. Can we identify any patterns or trends in customer behavior based on variables like "DAYS_SINCE_LASTORDER" or "DATE_SINCE_LASTORDER"?

 7. Are there any anomalies or outliers in the data that may require further investigation?